 - Is post-op care included (support garments, pain management and follow up care visits) or will these end up being expensive EXTRAS you weren’t expecting?

-Here’s how to make sense of different PRICES for breast augmentation.
+Here’s how to make sense of different PRICES for Breast Augmentation.

 Comparing Costs of Breast Augmentation and Breast Implants in Melbourne (Australia)

-Here are some tips for comparing prices of breast augmentation surgery with implants.
+Tips for comparing prices of breast augmentation surgery with implants.

-- A GOOD price quote involves a fully customised procedure designed to suit YOUR anatomy, breast skin, size preferences and needs
+- A GOOD price quote involves a fully customised procedure designed to suit YOUR anatomy, breast skin, size preferences and needs.

-- You could end up bottoming out OR needing an expensive redo sooner rather than later
+- If you need a LIFT but you are given IMPLANTS ONLY instead, you could end up bottoming out OR needing an expensive redo sooner rather than later.

-- Ask if the procedure includes EXTRAS like liposuction shaping, skinny-scar suturing, recovery aids and scar management if applicable.
+- Ask if the procedure includes EXTRAS like; liposuction shaping, skinny-scar suturing, recovery aids and scar management, if applicable.

-- Be sure you understand the DIFFERENCE in skills, experience and medical recognition
+- Be sure you understand the DIFFERENCE in skills, experience and medical recognition.

-- Not all Surgeons are EQUAL in training – the differences in training and surgery experience can be staggering
+- Not all Surgeons are EQUAL in training – the differences in training and surgery experience can be staggering.

 - Be sure you watch ABC’s report on the cosmetic surgery industry (search “ABC Four Corners report on cosmetic surgery”)